Questions To Ask When Hiring an In Home Care Provider

 If my situation becomes more medically complicated, can your company provide care management?

 Comfort Keepers has been managing care for our clients for years.
 Not only do we, as an in home care provider, help clients identify problems but we can also present options and help them make informed decisions.
 We also help clients to take advantage of all Medicare covered services by referring and coordinating care with Medicare agencies.
 Comfort Keepers then fills in with the care that is not covered but is necessary for safety and quality of life.

 - If a service like care management or nursing is not listed on a company’s brochures, it is probably not an area of expertise for the company.

 How long have you been in business?

 Your local Comfort Keepers opened their doors in 2004 and have won numerous awards for being a top performing franchise in the Comfort Keepers system which is ranked #1 in the world for in-home care and is widely recognized as the leaders in quality of care.
-We have provided almost a million hours of service in that time and have won a number of national and local awards as well for being outstanding in our field.
+We have provided over a million hours of service in that time and have won a number of national and local awards as well for being outstanding in our field.